 Canada requires recreational boaters to take a course and obtain a Boating Card.

-In the USA many states now require a boat operator to take a boating course and some require you to take a test to get a boating card.
+In the USA most states now require a boat operator to take a boating course and some require you to take a test to get a boating card.
 There are many courses available.
 All states either teach courses or have an on-line course available.
 There are many organizations who give courses that are accepted by the states.
 Examples are;